Today's article will show why Exchange 2016 ECP redirects to Exchange 2010 ECP after you…

 Find Exchange Server URLs with EAC

 You can find the URLs in Exchange Admin Center (EAC).
-Log into the EAC.
+Sign in to the EAC.
 Click servers and click on virtual directories.
 Select the Exchange Server in the Select server menu.
 In our example, it’s EX01-2016.exoip.local.

 Double-click every item and find the Internal and External URL.
 Good to know is that you can’t find the Autodiscover (Default Web Site) URL in EAC.
 You have to find it with the GetExchangeURLs.ps1 script or Find autodiscover URL in Exchange with PowerShell.

 For Outlook Anywhere, we need to find the information in another place in EAC.
 Click servers and click on servers.
-Double-click the name of the Exchange Server.
+Then, double-click the name of the Exchange Server.